Bitter Creek, Texas

 Bitter Creek is a ghost town in Nolan County, Texas, United States.
 Its location is not known, as the community no longer exists.

 History

 Bitter Creek was settled in the early 1880s by the Bardwell and Montgomery families.
-Bitter Creek is thought to have been located south of present Sweetwater, in northeast Nolan County.
+Bitter Creek is thought to have been located south of present-day Sweetwater, in northeastern Nolan County.
 In 1923, oil was discovered in Bitter Creek.
 By the 1950s, its population declined to only five residents.